tainacan/tainacan-wiki/dev/internal-api.md

 # Tainacan Internal API

-This page shows how the internal API works and how to create and fetch all kinds of entities in Tainacan: Collections, items, taxnomies, metadata, filters, terms, item metadata and logs.
+This page shows how the internal API works and how to create and fetch all kinds of entities in Tainacan: Collections, items, taxonomies, metadata, filters, terms, item metadata, and logs.

-Its important that you first get familiar with the [key concepts](key-concepts.md) of tainacan.
+It is important that you first get familiar with the [key concepts](key-concepts.md) of Tainacan.

 ## Overview

 Tainacan adds a tiny layer of abstraction over WordPress to handle all its entities, but at the end of the day, everything is stored as a post of a specific post type (except terms).
-So for someone used to the way WordPress works, the data structure have no misteries at all.
+So for someone used to the way WordPress works, the data structure has no misteries at all.

 This layer is based on a Repository pattern.
 Each entity Tainacan deals with have a correspondent Repository class and a correspondent Entity class.

-Repositories are the classes that comunicate with the database and know where everything is stored and how to find things.
-It is a singleton class, so it have only one instance available to be used by any part of the application.
+Repositories are the classes that communicate with the database and know where everything is stored and how to find things.
+It is a singleton class, so it has only one instance available to be used by any part of the application.

 ```php
 $metadata_repo = Tainacan\Repositories\Metadata::get_instance();
 ```
 Entities classes are the representation of the individual of each repository.

-This abstraction allows us to easily manipulate entities without worrying how to save or fetch them.
+This abstraction allows us to easily manipulate entities without worrying about how to save or fetch them.

 For example, Metadata have many attributes, such as `name` and `required` (indicating wether this metadatum is required or not).
 As mentioned before, Metadata are stored as posts of a special post type called `tainacan-metadatum`.
 The name of the metadatum is, of course, the `post_title` and this `required` attribute is stored as a `post_meta`.